aki2o/log4e/README.md

     (hoge-do-hoge "HOGEGE")
     (hoge--log-open-log)

-The buffer is displayed that named ' \*log4e-hoge\*'.
+Then, the buffer is displayed that named ' \*log4e-hoge\*'.
 And the string is like the following.

     12:34:56 [INFO ] done hoge about 'HOGEGE'